FixWillpower.com helps you get the results you want

-FixWillpower is a site where I collect and share ideas on how to improve your willpower.
-Willpower is the key to do all the things we should do and avoid the things that are bad for us.
-More willpower will lead to a healthier and happier life.
+FixWillpower is a site where I share ideas on how to improve your willpower.
+Willpower is the key to do all the things we should do.
+On the flip side, it helps avoid the things bad for us.
+More willpower leads to a healthier and happier life.

 I have been working in sales and marketing for the last 20+ years.
 Marketing is about influencing people, and that has led me to psychology and understanding human condition.

 In the last few years, I have focused on motivation, willpower, and positive psychology.
 I am interested in why we act the way we do and how to make ourselves to do the right thing that improves our quality of life.
 I look into psychological research and share the results of the studies that help you (and me) to achieve the results we want.

 All my career, I have built my businesses.
 I believe in stepping up and taking action to get the results you want.
 In my view, entrepreneurship gives you the freedom to do the things you want, but you have to have the motivation and willpower to wade through the hard parts and not relax your grip too much when things are going very well.
 I will share the latest research about businesses and my own experiences that may help you avoid wasting time and repeating the mistakes that countless others have already made.

 Management and leadership

 Over the years, I have hired and managed hundreds of people.
+Mostly in marketing from old school advertising to SEO services.
 I have made a lot of mistakes, but every now and then I get things right.
 How to motivate your team members.
 What makes people tick in general and how can you use it to inspire the best work they can create.
 I will share my own experiences mixed with stories from other leaders.
 Most importantly, what science has to say about it.
 Bringing you the latest from psychology and neurosciences about management, leadership, and getting stuff done.